Architecture Overview

 What is keep?

-keep is a reflective memory system providing persistent storage with vector similarity search.
+keep is a reflective memory system.
+It gives agents a comprehensive tool for persistent indexing, tagging, entity relationship management, summarization, semantic and timeline analysis, and powerful contextual recall.
 It's designed as an agent skill for Claude Code, OpenClaw, LangChain/LangGraph, and other agentic environments, enabling agents to remember information across sessions over time.

 Published by Hugh Pyle, "inguz ᛜ outcomes", under the MIT license.
 Contributions are welcome; code is conversation, "right speech" is encouraged.